 Anyone with a love of gardening or flowers won’t want to miss the opportunity to visit this hidden oasis in the heart of Stanton.
-The Krantzes’ famous gardens, located at 300 N. Mill St., will be open both Friday and Saturday from 6 to 9 P.M. during the festival.
+The Krantzes’ famous gardens, located at 300 N. Mill St., are open both Friday and Saturday from 6 to 9 P.M. during the festival each year.
 The community is invited to spend some time enjoying the beauty of nature, so be sure to allot a good amount of time to tour the vast Krantz Garden.

 Looking for a project to keep them busy, the Krantzes’ garden was first started in 1996 with a couple of beds in their front yard.
 Without a lot of gardening experience the Krantzes started out as self-proclaimed, “trial and error gardeners,” learning as they went.